google/pathways-job/README.md

 # pathways-job
-Pathways API is an OSS Kubernetes-native API, for deploying ML training and inference workloads, using Pathways on GKE.
+PathwaysJob API is an OSS Kubernetes-native API, to deploy ML training and batch inference workloads, using Pathways on GKE.
+//ToDo(roshanin) - an intro of what Pathways is.
 ## Description
-// TODO(roshanin): An in-depth paragraph about your project and overview of use
+The PathwaysJob is an API that provides an easy way to run JAX workloads using Pathways.
+It support two modes of deployment.
+### Colocate mode
+The 'colocate' mode bundles the Pathways resource manager(RM), the Pathways proxy and the user workload containers into a single pod called "leader" and deploys them besides a "worker" pod on one of the TPU workers.
+This is preferred for Pathways batch inference workloads, where latency is crucial.
+### Default mode
+The default mode is preferred for Pathways training workloads where the worker utilizes the TPUs completely.
+The Pathways RM and Pathways proxy are scheduled as pods on a CPU nodepool and the "workers" are scheduled on TPUs.
+#### With a dockerized workload
+The user workload is also scheduled as a pod on the CPU nodepool.
+#### Headless mode for interactive supercomputing
+The user workload is typically on a Vertex AI notebook, so users can connect to the PathwaysJob via port-forwarding.

 ## Getting Started